-The University's overall liquidity increased by \$33.1 million during fiscal year 2011.
-This increase is the net result of an increase in tuition and fees and grants and contracts.
+The University's overall liquidity increased by \$6.1 million during fiscal year 2012.
+This increase is the net result of an increase in tuition and fees, sales of educational activities, capital grants and gifts, and bond proceeds and offset by an increase in expenditures to employees and suppliers and purchases of capital assets and an increase in debt service payments.